 What are the symptoms?

-Symptoms of lymphedema include feeling as though your clothes, rings, wristwatches, or bracelets are too tight; a feeling of fullness in your arms or legs; and less flexibility in your wrists, hands, and ankles.
+Symptoms of lymphedema include feeling as though your clothes, rings, wristwatches, or bracelets are too tight.
+You may have a feeling of fullness in your arms or legs and less flexibility in your wrists, hands, and ankles.

-If you have had lymph nodes removed or have had radiation therapy as part of cancer treatment, you may be able to avoid lymphedema or keep it under control by following the tips below.
+Lymphedema may develop if you have lymph nodes removed or have radiation therapy as part of cancer treatment.
+The following tips may help you avoid lymphedema or keep it under control.

 - Protect the area below the surgery from injury, even many years after surgery.

-- If you have had lymph nodes removed from under your arm:
+If you've had lymph nodes removed from under your arm:

-- Do not have blood drawn from the arm on the side of the lymph node surgery.
+- Don't have blood drawn from the arm on the side of the lymph node surgery.

-- Do not allow a blood pressure cuff to be placed on that arm.
-If you are in the hospital, make sure you notify your nurse and other hospital staff of your condition.
+- Don't allow a blood pressure cuff to be placed on that arm.
+If you're in the hospital, make sure you notify your nurse and other hospital staff of your condition.

-- If you have had lymph nodes removed from your groin:
+If you've had lymph nodes removed from your groin:

-- Wear comfortable and supportive shoes that fit properly.
+- Wear comfortable shoes that fit properly and support your feet.

-- Wear the correct size panty hose and stockings.
-Avoid wearing constricting garters or knee-high or thigh-high stockings.
+- Wear the correct size of pantyhose and tights.
+Avoid tight garters or knee-high or thigh-high stockings.

-If you have been diagnosed with lymphedema and plan to travel by air, you'll need to use a compression garment.
 Changes in cabin pressure during flight can cause swelling or make it worse.
-A compression garment that doesn't fit right can also make swelling worse, so be sure your garment fits correctly.
+A compression garment that doesn't fit right can also make swelling worse.
+So be sure your garment fits correctly.